 Apply your LAB by foliar feeding and spraying the tops of the soil if growing in soil, 1 to 2 times per week.
 LAB is the best foliar feeding nutrient you can give your plants by a long shot.
 It is cheap to make yourself and it delivers incomparable results.
 Try it, you’ll thank us later.

-• 1 MILLION COLONY-FORMING UNITS OF LACTIC ACID BACTERIA will help eliminate foul odors (pet, smoke, garbage or paint smell) while conditioning your lawn soil and organic compost.
-Our organic soil conditioner will enhance soil structure, root growth and development, and seed germination.
+- 1 MILLION COLONY-FORMING UNITS OF LACTIC ACID BACTERIA will help eliminate foul odors (pet, smoke, garbage or paint smell) while conditioning your soil for organic lawn care.

 Checkout all of the grow gear and equipment we use in our garden to help our plants thrive.